Why I Will Never Buy The SPY

 Besides investing in a market-cap weighted ETF, what are some other viable options?
 One approach is to buy an equal-weight fund.
 This should enhance diversification.

-- Guggenheim Equal Weight S&P 500 ETF (RSP)
+- Guggenheim S&P 500 Equal Weight ETF (RSP)

 Even though this ETF attempts to equal-weight the positions, there is still going to be variance.
 You might notice that position weighting varies from 0.24% down to 0.05%.
 But the majority of stocks fall in the weight range of 0.18% to 0.22%.